 Chopped Ramen Noodle Salad with Grilled Teriyaki Turkey

-This Chopped Ramen Noodle Salad with Grilled Teriyaki Turkey is loaded with flavor and texture.
-It perfectly delivers the ying and yang of sweet and savory.
+This Chopped Ramen Noodle Salad with Grilled Teriyaki Turkey is loaded with texture and the perfect contrast of sweet and savory.

 Loving Minnesota in the summertime is easy.
 With all its opportunities for enjoying the outdoors + (mostly) incredibly awesome weather from late April through early November, it’s nearly an effortless ask.
 I’m pretty certain that summer is the very reason that Minnesotans tolerate winter so well.

 Every summer, it seems that we add at least a few new recipes to our list of regular repeats.
-And this Chopped Ramen Noodle Salad with Grilled Teriyaki Turkey is destined for that list.
+And this Chopped Ramen Noodle Salad is destined for that list.
 There’s so much good stuff going on here, I just know you’re going to love it too!

 *Here are a few more salad recipes I’m loving right now: this gorgeous Grilled Zucchini Salad with Lemon-Herb Vinaigrette, this fresh chopped Fattoush Salad, and my Individual Caprese Pasta Salads.